Where to Find the Best Waterfalls in NSW

 Which waterfalls are closest to Sydney?

-In the South of Sydney, you have 2 falls in Dharawal National Park and seven in the Royal National Park, all less than an hour from the city.
+In the South of Sydney, you have two falls in Dharawal National Park and seven in the Royal National Park, all less than an hour from the city.

 Heading North you have Upper Gledhill Falls in Kur-ring-gai National Park, which is still on our list of waterfalls we need to visit, and Somersby Falls in Brisbane Water National Park.